 Energy is vital and a source of progress.
 Wherever it is available, it has a critical impact on economic development and standards of living.
-Making energy accessible to as many people as possible is central to our commitments.
+Making energy accessible to as many people as possible is central to our ambition.
 We develop innovative and distributed solutions to provide off-grid communities access to an affordable, reliable and sustainable source of energy that contributes to the fight against climate change.

 Providing cleaner, distributed energy solutions